Military history of Pakistan: British Raj

 The British Raj ruled from 1858 to 1947, the period when India was part of the British Empire.
 Following the famous Sepoy Mutiny, the British took steps to avoid further rebellions taking place including changing the structure of the Army.
 They banned Indians from the officer corp and artillery corp to ensure that future rebellions would not be as organised and disciplined and that the ratio of British soldiers to Indians would be drastically increased.
 Recruiting percentages changed with an emphasis on Sikhs and Gurkhas whose loyalties and fighting prowess had been proven in the conflict and new caste- and religious-based regiments were formed.

 The World Wars

-During World War I the British Indian Army fought in Egypt, Palestine, Mesopotamia, Gallipoli, and France and suffered very heavy casualties.
+During World War I, the British Indian Army fought in Egypt, Palestine, Mesopotamia, Gallipoli, France, and Belgium and suffered very heavy casualties.
+Many troops from modern day Pakistan such as Khudadad Khan, Shahamad Khan and Mir Dast fought in France (including Flanders in modern Belgium) and received the Victoria Cross.

 The British Indian Army's strength was about 189,000 in 1939.
 There were about 3,000 British officers and 1,115 Indian officers.
 The army was expanded greatly to fight in World War II.
-By 1945, the strength of the Army had risen to about two-and-a-half million.
+By 1945, the strength of the Army had risen to about 2.5 million men, and is considered the largest volunteer force in history.
 There were about 34,500 British officers and 15,740 Indian officers.
-The Army took part in campaigns in France, East Africa, North Africa, Syria, Tunisia, Malaya, Burma, Greece, Sicily and Italy.
-It suffered 179,935 casualties in the war (including 24,338 killed, 64,354 wounded, 11,762 missing and 79,481 POW soldiers).
+The Army took part in campaigns in France, East Africa, North Africa, Syria, Tunisia, Malaya, Burma, Greece, Sicily and Italy.They helped expel Rommel from North Africa, turned back the Japanese at Imphal and helped break the Gothic line in northern Italy, thus opening a third front into Germany.
+The British Indian Army suffered 179,935 casualties in the war (including 24,338 killed, 64,354 wounded, 11,762 missing and 79,481 POW soldiers).
 Many future military officers and leaders of Pakistan fought in these wars.